History of Somalis in Maine: Politics

 In 2019, Somali refugee Safiya Khalid was elected to the Lewiston city council.

 Deqa Dhalac, a native of Mogadishu, was elected to the South Portland city council in 2018 and was re-elected unopposed in 2020.
 She became mayor of the city in 2021, and was elected to the Maine House of Representatives District 120 in 2022 and re-elected in 2024.
 The 2022 election also saw the election Mana Abdi to the 95th District; Abdi was also re-elected in 2024.
 Dhalac and Abdi are both Democrats.
 In 2024, they were joined by a third Somali-American Democrat in the House of Representatives, with Yusuf Yusuf being elected from the 118th district.
 Yusuf had previously served on the Portland School Board.

+In December 2025, the mayor of Lewiston, Maine, stated that the presence of Somali residents in the city “has been instrumental in Lewiston’s revitalization;” the mayor issued this statement in response to Donald Trump once again making disparaging remarks about people of Somali origin.
+Throughout the state’s history, immigrants “have helped to mold the economic, cultural, and social character of Maine,” and the contributions of the Somali community are no exception.
+Upholding civic rhetoric is widely understood to be fundamental in embracing the common humanity of all Americans, therefore faith leaders have been among those calling upon everyone “to refrain from [using] denigrating and dehumanizing language” based on ethnicity or country of origin.
+Furthermore, the concept that America “relies on … a common set of ideals to which we all aspire,” is clearly embraced by many Somalis in the U.S., who, in the words of a Somali resident who arrived in Maine 23 years ago, have “regarded the United States as a beacon of human rights.”